2017 SELLER CONSIDERATIONS

 Memories Can Be Priceless

 An investment in a home is unlike most other investments.
 Unlike stocks, bonds, and gold certificates, real estate is tangible.
 That’s why it’s so difficult to put a value on real estate.
 When determining a value of a home, many experts believe “the value of a home is determined by what someone is willing to pay for it.”
 When selling a home, it’s also important to give careful consideration to the benefits associated with selling a home.
 As an example, if a home is worth $300,000, and is appreciating at 8% per year, a seller may decide to wait another year to sell their home so they can sell it for $324,000, and earn an additional $24,000.
 This may not be a good idea.
 It’s important to carefully weigh the additional profit from waiting to sell your home, against the emotional benefits of selling now and taking advantage of the personal benefits that will be enjoyed because the home has been sold.

 Make a list of all of the things that you would be able to enjoy immediately if you were to sell today.
-Then, use a conservative projection of what you think the extra profit will be if you wait to sell.
 Contrast the emotional benefits against the additional profit and come to your own conclusion as to whether it’s best to sell now or sell later based on your own personal situation.

 Remember, it’s important to be fiscally responsible, but a little extra money may impact your quality of life and may not be worth it.